Thanks to the National Bowel Cancer Screening Program, people aged 50 to 74 will receive a free FOBT in the mail every

 Several types of tests are available but all involve collecting tiny samples from bowel motions.
 There are two main kinds of tests – guaiac tests and immunochemical tests.
 Guaiac tests ask people to change their diets and stop taking some kinds of medication before the test.
 With immunochemical tests, there's no need to change diets or medication.
-The Cancer Council program uses immunochemical tests.
+The National Bowel Cancer Screening Program uses immunochemical tests.

 Having two instead of one means any problem is more likely to be found.
 The samples need to be taken from two separate bowel motions.
 It's best if the samples are completed as close to each other as possible, and certainly within 10 days.
 They should be posted to the laboratory as soon as both samples are completed.

 Although no screening test is 100% accurate, the FOBT is currently the most widely available and well trialled screening test for bowel cancer.
 If you do an FOBT every two years, you can reduce your risk of dying from bowel cancer by up to a third.

 A negative FOBT doesn't mean that you don't have, or can never develop, bowel cancer.
 This is because some bowel cancers may not bleed, or may only bleed every now and then.
 If you receive a negative FOBT result, it's recommended that you continue to have an FOBT every two years.

 It's also recommended that you see your doctor if you notice any sign of blood in your bowel motions or have any symptoms of bowel cancer.